onlyjazz/flask-docs/docs/apiflows.md

 3. Your app sends The data items you send via the API populating the Form data items  as key-value pairs.
 See below.

+!!! tip "TIPS"

-TIP:  Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.
+    Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.

-TIP:  If you are using radio buttons, check, select boxes in your mobile app - make sure that the values you pass are not offset by 1 by mistake - for example if PATIENT_GENDER_CODE is (1 - female, 2 - male) then make sure you pass 1 or 2 (and not 0 or 1).
+    If you are using radio buttons, check, select boxes in your mobile app - make sure that the values you pass are not offset by 1 by mistake - for example if PATIENT_GENDER_CODE is (1 - female, 2 - male) then make sure you pass 1 or 2 (and not 0 or 1).

 #### Code example